biapy/biapy-bashlings/doc/is-array.md

 ## Overview

-`is-array` test if given variable is an array.
+`is-array` tests if given variable is an array.

 ## Index